cucumber/common/datatable/README.md

 The first row of the the table may be referred to as the table header.
 The remaining cells as the table body.

-A table provides these operations:
+A table provides the following operations:

+* `diff` throws an exception if the two tables are different.
+* `unorderedDiff` throws an exception if the two tables are different, allowing a difference in ordering.
 * `isEmpty` returns true if the table has no cells.
 * `transpose` returns a transposed table
 * `height` returns the height of the table